MarioPalma/MarioPalma/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 Proactive and motivated student with skills in object-oriented programming (OOP) in Java and knowledge of Python, seeking an opportunity to apply and expand my knowledge in a dynamic work environment.
 Capable of teamwork and effective problem-solving, with a B2+ level of English that enables fluent communication in this language.
-* **I am interested in Web designing, Android development, and digital marketing**
+* **I am interested in full-stack development, **
 - 🌱 I’m currently learning ...
   - Django
   - JavaScript
   - MySQL
-- 👯 I’m looking forward to collaborate on open source projects.
+- ❗ I’m looking forward to collaborate on open source projects.
-- ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
+- ✔ Ask me about anything, I am happy to help!<br>
-- Outside tech, 📖 I love to read novels, 🖌️ do painting and skecthing, 🎵 listen to music, and 🌴 explore nature outdoors.
+- Outside tech, 🎸 I play the guitar, 🖌️ do painting and skecthing, 🎵 listen to music, and 🏋️‍♂️ go the gym.
 - 📫 Reach out to me at: <a href="palmamarioandres@gmail.com">palmamarioandres@gmail.com</a>

 ## My Skills Include